 In Parle Products v.
 J P & Co.
 AIR 1972 SC 1359, the Apex Court observed that in this case the packets are practically of the same size, the colour scheme of the two wrappers is almost the same; the design on both, though not identical, bears such close resemblance that one can easily be mistaken for the other.
 The essential features of both are that there is a girl with one arm raised and carrying something in the other with a cow or cows near her and hens or chickens in the foreground.
 In the background there is a farm house with a fence.
 The words "Gluco Biscuits" on one and "Glucose Biscuits" on the other occupy a prominent place at the top with a good deal of similarity between the two writings.
 Anyone, in our opinion, who has a look at one of the packets on a day, may easily mistake the other if shown on another day as being the same article which he had seen before.
-If one was not careful enough to note the peculiar features of the wrapper on the plaintiffs' goods, he might easily mistake the defendant's wrapper for the plaintiffs' if shown to him some time after he had seen the plaintiffs.
+If one was not careful enough to note the plaintiffs' if shown to him some time after he had seen the plaintiffs.
 After all, an ordinary purchaser is not gifted with the powers of observation of a Sherlock Holmes.